Best Practices for Developing Effective Work From Home Policies

 Necessary Equipment and Support

-It goes without saying that providing the necessary equipment is necessary for remote work success.
+It goes without saying that providing the necessary equipment is needed for remote work success.
 The company often provides a laptop, peripherals, and software for remote employees.
 The policy should make it clear that remote employees must follow established data security guidelines to protect the company’s confidential information.

 Some employers may also require adequate internet speed for remote work eligibility.
 If so, this must be outlined in the policy and also made clear as to who will pay for the connection.